 - Filmmaker - director, producer, etc.

-- Church communication director
+- Church, conference, or non-profit communication director

 - Church pastor specializing in film and media outreach